 A 150 year old building with history.
 Pre World War Two it was a wholesale sugar business, and post war it became a wholesaler for footwear.
-In 2007 it reopened its door as a cafe, gallery, and shop; becoming a creative outlet and popular destination.
-Visitors can enjoy various events and art shows in the gallery space with its unique features: the space was once used as a garage.
+In 2007 it reopened its door as a cafe, gallery, and shop, and became a creative outlet and a popular destination.
+Visitors can enjoy various events and art shows in the gallery space, which was once used as a garage.

 A signature soy sauce brewery in Omihachiman; the kura was a storehouse for mash.
 There was a period when the brewery produced nearly 50,000 masu of soy sauce a year, but they went out of business in the Showa period.
-Concrete walls were once installed in the storehouse and it served as a kitchen to prepare lunch for the local school.
-With the concrete removed, it is now returned to the mud walls and bare floor of its original state, making it a rare and valuable building.
+Concrete walls were built in the storehouse, which later served as a kitchen to prepare lunch for the local school.
+With the concrete removed, it has now returned to the mud walls and bare floor of its original state, making it a rare and valuable building.

-This large space used to be the Nishikatsu Sake brewery, which had a history of 300 years.
+This large space used to be the Nishikatsu Sake brewery, a business of 300 years.

 カネ吉別邸KANEKICHI Second House

-Kanekichi butchers, founded in 1896 and famous for Omi beef, owns the villa nowadays.
-Though the previous history of this machiya is unknown, it is believed to have been owned by a lumber merchant who prospered during the Edo period; the impressive beams of the building give it a calm demeanor.
-An additional point of interest is the light entering through the skylight in the back of the warehouse, giving it a sense of mystery.
+Kanekichi butchers, founded in 1896 and famous for its Omi beef, owns the villa nowadays.
+Though the previous history of this machiya is unknown, it is believed to have been owned by a lumber merchant who prospered during the Edo period.
+The impressive beams of the building give it a calm and solid aspect.
+An additional point of interest is the light entering through the skylight in the back of the warehouse, and giving it a sense of mystery.

 Nakamura (Haiya) Kyubei’s old house.
-Nakamura Kyubei was a liegeman of Hidetsugu Toyotomi and samurai turned merchant.
-His business, with the trade name Haiya Kyubei, dealt with lime which is necessary for the dyeing process.
-In 1745 the original building burned down and was rebuilt in 1855 by the sixth generation of Nakamura. “中”, the character for “naka”, can be seen on the door facing the street to this day.
+Nakamura Kyubei was a liegeman of Hidetsugu Toyotomi, and samurai turned merchant.
+His business, with the trade name Haiya Kyubei, dealt with lime, an essential element of the dyeing process.
+In 1745 the original building burned down and was rebuilt in 1855 by the sixth generation of Nakamura.
+To this day, “中”, the character for “naka”, can still be seen on the door facing the street.

-Though the original use of the space and its owner are uncertain, it was particularly prosperous among the Hachimanbori canal businesses which shipped goods throughout Japan.
+Though the original use of the space and its owner are unknown, it was particularly prosperous among the Hachimanbori canal businesses which shipped goods throughout Japan.
 Thus, it is believed to have been used as a warehouse for storing merchandise.
 The beams and plaster walls of the building were renovated during the Heisei period using traditional materials to maintain its original appearance.
-It is now used as a storefront for “Omi Tsukudaini Okumura” and sells prepared fish from Lake Biwa, caught fresh by the fishermen of Okishima Island.
-Okumura Hachibori is a popular destination for both locals and tourists.
+It has now become the “Omi Tsukudaini Okumura” storefront, where you can buy prepared fish from Lake Biwa, caught fresh by the fishermen of Okishima Island.
+Okumura Hachimanbori is a popular destination for both locals and tourists.

 八幡山展望館Mt.Hachiman Observation Deck

 Just a four minute ride up the tram, the observation lodge provides a 360 degree view and overlooks the town of Omihachiman with its traditional grid layout.
-On the top of the mountain, Hachiman’yama castle had a short, sad history as it fell only 10 years after construction when the lord of the castle, Hidetsugu, committed suicide by harakiri.
+On the top of the mountain, the Hachiman-yama castle had a short, sad history as it fell only 10 years after construction when the lord of the castle, Hidetsugu, committed suicide by harakiri.
 All that remains today is a stonewall of the castle keep and traces of the nishinomaru.
-As you walk through the remains, witness the history of rise and fall, and experience the artwork; it will provide you a new perspective.
+As you walk through the remains, witness the history of its rise and fall.
+You will experience of the artwork from an entirely new perspective.

 TERAMOTO’s House (BB Shop)